Loading...

 Diversifying Your Presence

 While Instagram was the primary engine, the creator also maintained a secondary presence on TikTok.
 This 'platform hedging' ensures that an algorithm shift on one app doesn't destroy the entire business.
 Leveraging TikTok Followers can help a creator maintain a consistent brand image across the entire social web, making them more attractive to brand partners who look for multi-channel influence.
+According to data from Statista, creators who diversify their audience across three or more platforms are 40% more likely to secure long-term sponsorship deals compared to those who remain platform-exclusive.

 Frequently Asked Questions